Why Yannick Carrasco Should Leave Atletico Madrid | Pakistan Tribune

-A big stage can provide a massive opportunity for players in the world game and Atletico Madrid winger Yannick Carrasco had such a moment in May of this year, as his goal against Real Madrid in the UEFA Champions League final equalised the contest at 1-1.
+A big stage can provide a massive opportunity for players in the world game and Atletico Madrid winger Yannick Carrasco had such a moment in May of this year.
+His goal against Real Madrid in the UEFA Champions League final equalised the contest at 1-1.
 But for his own development and career potential, leaving Atletico Madrid may be his best option.

 The 23-year old has shown incredible skill and potential over the last few years.
 Signing in from AS Monaco last summer for a reported 20 million Euros, Carrasco took some time to find his rhythm at the Estadio Vicente Calderon.
 He contributed four goals during the La Liga season besides a massive strike in the Champions League final.